AbeTavarez/JavaScript-Course/README.md

 - JavaScript or JS for short, is a high level programming language.
 - JS is used to add functionality to websites or web applications, create server-side applications, mobile and desktop applications, and more!
+- For the first part of this course we'll be working with HTML, CSS and JavaScript to create web applications.

 ## How do we get JavaScript?